Pinterest for interior design

 ‘Barkitechture’ is another favourite of ours too.
 Forget pampered pets, animal-first design is on the up and people are looking for designers to support their aspirations for their furry friends!

-Catchy names aside, if people are on the platform, building out those ideas on their Pinterest boards, being there at that moment when they are looking for design expertise and inspiration, will put you front and centre in their minds.
+Catchy names aside, if people are on the platform, building out those ideas on their Pinterest boards, being there at that moment when they are looking for design expertise and interior design inspiration, will put you front and centre in their minds.

 Using seasonal trends and moments to maximise exposure